matthew-pisano/LLMRetrieval/README.md

 python main.py <FIRST_QUERY> <LAST_QUERY>
 ```

-where the arguments are both integers representing the index of the first TREC query to run the system on and the last query to run the system on.
+where the arguments are both integers representing the index TREC queries (0-49).
+The first argument is the first TREC query to run the system on and the second is the last query to run the system on.
 If both arguments are not provided, all TREC queries will be used.

 ## Evaluation Results

+This system is evaluated using the TREC dataset.
 The evaluation for this program is performed by TREC eval.
 MAP and nDCG are used as evaluation metrics for the top 200 results for all 48 TREC queries.
 Evaluation results can be found in the [results](results) folder.
 This contains the raw output from the TREC eval of all three results and the [MAP and nDCG](results/full_trec_results.txt) from all three results in one file for easy comparison per query.

 ## Stopword Removal